 Most properties are fully occupied at the start of a tenancy and there is no evidence so far to indicate that households have become under-occupied by the time of their 1st or 2nd review.
-As time goes on, and children become adults etc., this may become more of an issue - but by that ensuring tenants live in properties suitable for their needs. time the tenancy will have been running for in excess of 12 years and raises questions about the ethics of requiring people to move out of their long-standing home.
+As time goes on, and children become adults etc., this may become more of an issue - but by that time the tenancy will have been running for in excess of 12 years and raises questions about the ethics of requiring people to move out of their long-standing home.
 This touches on the view of the stigmatisation of social housing tenants as mentioned in 1.6 below.